Does Your Company Bully Customers?

 Bullying: Behavior intended to control or diminish, to force compliance, or to exclude.

 I must first point out that not every interaction that creates frustration or anger is due to bullying.
 Many times as a customer, we may feel some anger about thoughtless policies.
 We may feel taken advantage of because we didn’t know a policy or because of our circumstances, not the company.
 Some policies can feel like bullying when circumstances are simply not to our liking.
-Yet, not every unhappy interaction is bullying.
+So, not every unhappy interaction is bullying.
 The classic example is a limited return policy for open products.
-If the customer opens the product, then decides they don’t want it, they may feel bullied when a refund is not given.
+If the customer opens the product, then decides they don’t want it, they may feel angry when a refund is not given.
 This, in spite of knowing the policy at the time of purchase.

 That may or may not be a good policy, but it is not what I mean here.
-In this article, we are highlighting places where a customer must change paths, often with significant expense, if they don’t succumb to the bullying.
+In this article, we are highlighting times where a customer must change paths, often with significant expense, if they don’t succumb to the bullying.

 The Bully EULA